npgrosser/autowired/README.md

 Components can be either dataclasses or traditional classes, provided they are appropriately annotated with type hints for _autowired_ to automatically resolve their dependencies.

-## Leveraging cached_property with autowired
+## Leveraging `cached_property` and `property` methods

 Sometimes, you need more control over the instantiation process.
 For instance, the NotificationService has a boolean parameter `all_caps`.
 We might want a configuration file that enables or disables this feature.
 Here's how we can do this using _autowired_:

 ```python
 # We define a dataclass to represent our application settings